 BloodSTAR is an integrated solution designed to serve the needs of key stakeholder groups, and will replace the current manual, largely paper based processes.
-There are anticipated to be over 5,000 users of the system covering the areas of administration and management, prescribing, authorising, treating, nursing and the dispensing of immunoglobulin products.
+There are a number of different user groups within the system covering the areas of administration and management, prescribing, authorising, treating, nursing and the dispensing of immunoglobulin products.

 The key user groups include